isedwards/kb/python/pycharm.md

 #### Keymap
 I've changed from `Default` to `Eclipse` just to avoid Ctrl-y being mapped to yank (which deleted a line and loses your redo history).
 Now Ctrl-y is mapped to redo.

+With the IdeaVim plugin you can also switch vim emulation on and off, returning to you base keymap when emulation is off.

 #### Editor > General
 **Other**
 * Strip trailing spaces on Save: All